unveroleone/HackStarter-Kit/EvilPortals/README.md

 ## VERY IMPORTANT
-The entire `EvilPortal` folder is not my work; everything comes from: [samallx on GitHub](https://github.com/samallx)!
+The entire `EvilPortal` folder is not my work, exept the folder `ByMe`.